 - Mavi: Turkish for blue

 - Frank: This name could be a great homage to Frank Sinatra who was known for having blue eyes.

 - Monster: Inspired by the Cookie Monster on Sesame Street

 If you happen to love blue eyes on dogs, you are in luck.
 There are many breeds in which blue eyes occur, although they are often not preferred or may even be considered a fault for certain breeds.
 Blue eyes in a breed where it is considered a disqualifying fault can give you an opportunity to own an otherwise show quality puppy at a pet price.
 Blue eyes and perfection?
 That's a win-win!
 However, beware of unscrupulous breeders who breed only to produce certain color traits in their puppies to the exclusion of good health and structure, especially if that trait is considered a disqualifying fault for that breed.

-Collie - Rough and Smooth Collies - Dark brown is the preferred color, although merles may have "china" eyes.
-China eye being whitish, blue or spotted with white and blue.
+- Collie (Rough and Smooth Collies): Dark brown is the preferred color, although merles may have "China" eyes.
+China eyes are whitish, blue, or spotted with white and blue.

-Siberian Husky - Brown, blue and parti-colored eyes are acceptable.
+- Siberian Husky: Brown, blue and, partial-colored eyes are acceptable.

-Whippets - Dark eyes are desirable, light yellow or blue eyes are a disqualifying fault.
+- Whippet: Dark eyes are desirable; light yellow or blue eyes are a disqualifying fault.